KatyBrown/KB_best_practice_coding_researchers/lessons/writing_readable_code/wrc_python_style_guides_2_pep8_specifics.md

 Method definitions inside a class should be surrounded by single blank lines.

-You can use single blank lines in functions to indicate logical sections.
+You can use single blank lines inside functions to indicate logical sections.

-This would be a pep8 compliant layout
+This would be a pep8 compliant layout:

 [Code snippet 12](../../code_snippets/wrc_layout.py)
 ```python